-- remained well and stable for - at least 12 months - adheres strictly to any agreed treatment plan - regained insight - free from any medication effects that would impair driving - subject of a favourable report from a specialist in psychiatry.
+- remained well and stable for at least 12 months.
+A longer period of stability may be required if there is a history of relapses - adheres strictly to any agreed treatment plan - regained insight - free from any medication effects that would impair driving - subject of a favourable report from a specialist in psychiatry.